 The Senior Instructor is responsible for teaching ARI classes, for developing new teaching materials for the Content and Philosophical Leadership Division’s educational programs, and for developing curricula for advanced classes in Objectivism and its application to various fields.

 Preferred candidates will have a thorough understanding of Objectivism and the ability to apply that knowledge in writing and lecture form.
 They will have completed (or been a student in good standing at) the OAC, have an advanced degree (Ph.D. in Philosophy, History, Economics, or a related field preferred), and have five years of University-level teaching experience.

 How To Apply

-Those interested in employment with ARI should forward their resume and a cover letter, including salary expectations, to Human Resources Department, The Ayn Rand Institute, 2121 Alton Parkway, Suite 250, Irvine, CA 92606 or by fax to (949) 222-6558 or by e-mail to email@example.com.
+Those interested in employment with ARI should forward their resume and a cover letter, including salary expectations, to Human Resources Department, The Ayn Rand Institute, 2121 Alton Parkway, Suite 250, Irvine, CA 92606 or fax to (949) 222-6558 or e-mail to email@example.com.
 Evidence of eligibility to work in the United States will be required.
 Completion of an ARI Employment Application will be requested before being considered for an interview.
 All ARI employees are subject to background screening, and are required to sign an ARI Employee Confidentiality Agreement.

 While we thank all applicants for their interest in ARI employment, we are able to contact only those to whom we can offer an interview.
 No phone calls please.